surpuredhanashri/sticky-board/README.md

 ### Description

 A simple app to write anything on the board.
 The notes will be saved to localStorage so don't write anything confidential or private on it.
-Built for a react draggable tutorial.
+This app can do the following:

+- Allows user to type something in an input and press ENTER to generate a note of a random colour.
+- Allows user to drag the note anywhere.
+Its position, colour and content will be saved even after the user exits the app.
+- Allows the user to delete the note by clicking on the top-right 'X' button.

 Use it for: